exasol/r-exasol/README.md

 Alternatively if you don't have a DSN you can also specify the required information in the connection string:

 ```r
 C <- odbcDriverConnect("Driver=/path/to/libexaodbc-uo2214lv1.so;UID=sys;PWD=exasol;EXAHOST=exasolution-host:8563")
 ```

-You can also read the RODBC documentation via 'help(odbcConnect)' for more details.
+You can also read the RODBC documentation via `help(odbcConnect)` for more details.